Ctrl-Mushroom/TurboLotto/README.md

 # TurboLotto
 A lottery game which you can start playing with your friends!
-Single Player doesn't support on this game.
+Single Player doesn't support on this game (boring).

   - Players has a power to adjust the maximum chosen set of numbers starting to one (through code).
   - Players may also adjust the range of possible numbers as long as the winning numbers still fits in your screen (through code).